 Classics is the study of ancient Greece and Rome in its broadest sense: Greek and Latin language, literature, philosophy, ancient history, art and archaeology, and linguistics.

-There are two versions of the Cambridge Classics course: the four-year course is intended for those applicants who have not had the opportunity to study Latin to A-Level (or equivalent) at school, while the three-year course is for those who will have Latin at A2 level (or equivalent) on entry.
+There are two versions of the Cambridge Classics course: the four-year course is intended for those applicants who have not had the opportunity to study Latin to A-Level (or equivalent) at school, while the three-year course is for those who will have A-level Latin (or equivalent) on entry.
 If you have (or are working towards) an A-level in Greek but not Latin, please contact the College for advice.

 The three-year course in Classics consists of a two-year Part I and a one-year Part II.
 In Part IA (year one), as well as working on their ancient languages, students are also introduced to the other disciplines within Classics, with lectures and supervisions on philosophy, ancient history, art and archaeology, and philology and linguistics.
 In Part IB (year two), students continue with work in Greek and Latin language and literature, reading a broader range of authors, and specialise in two of the other disciplines.